1. Organization of the companion guide

 2.7.6.
 In addition to the conformance of the site or the application, are there documents to be published to fulfill the legal obligation?

-Two documents are expected:
+Two documents8 are expected:

 2.7.7.
 What are the penalties for non-conformance?

-Article 5 of the application decree indicates that unless corrected within 6 months following a demand by the competent authority, the name of the service will be added on a list of non-conforming public communication services, published in electronic form by the Minister for Persons With Disabilities.
+Article 5 of the application decree9 indicates that unless corrected within 6 months following a demand by the competent authority, the name of the service will be added on a list of non-conforming public communication services, published in electronic form by the Minister for Persons With Disabilities.

 Beyond this administrative sanction, any aggrieved user may request mediation from the Rights Defender, or compensation from the judge, depending on the nature of the damage suffered.